shaunpez/shaunpezeshki.com/src/blog/post-17.md

 ## The Double Date and The Realization

-A turning point came with a double date — Jonathan, his partner, his partner’s new beau, and myself.
+A turning point came with a double date — Jonathan, his partner, his partner's new beau, and myself.
 It was supposed to be fun, a new experience.
 And it was, but underneath the shared popcorn and whispered jokes, I felt an unmistakable desire of longing.
 Longing for simplicity, for an undivided love that was mine and mine alone.

 I left that relationship soon after.
 Not with bitterness, but with a new understanding of myself and of others.
 Polyamory, I realized, was an art form in itself, suited to those who could transcend traditional boundaries of love and relationship.
 Perhaps it was meant for the creative souls, unbound by conventional logic.